 The vessel of the concrete bonding agent must be trembling well before use.
-Then, the chemical must be poured in a proper amount into a separate bowl & diluted with water as per required consistency.
+Then, the chemical must be poured in a proper amount into a separate bowl & diluted with water as per the required consistency.

 The whole mixture must be mixed properly.
 This mixture can be utilized as a primer.
-However, it is advised to follow the manufacturer’s instructions to decide the proportions.
+However, it is advised to follow the manufacturer’s instructions to decide on the proportions.

 The next step is mixing.
 The concrete bonding agent is required to be mixed properly & thoroughly.
 Reading the instructions mentioned on the container is a must.